128technology/docs/docs/concepts_machine_communication.md

 Between peered routers, there are four different M2M connections that are established aside from forwarding plane traffic that is sent between them, and excluding routing protocol control plane traffic (BGP).
 Each of the connections is described here.

 :::note
-Peering 128T routers requires a successful exchange of BFD packets in order to initiate SVR connections. _At least one of the devices must be reachable at 1280/UDP._ Peering can be established if one device is behind a NAT that allocates dynamic ports, but not both.
+Peering SSR routers requires a successful exchange of BFD packets in order to initiate SVR connections. _At least one of the devices must be reachable at 1280/UDP._ Peering can be established if one device is behind a NAT that allocates dynamic ports, but not both.
 To peer devices that are both behind distinct NATs (not recommended), you must forward 1280/UDP to one or both of them.
 :::

 ### BFD (Peer Path Detection)